visioguy/PaperSizes/README.md

 # PaperSizes
-**PaperSizes** contains structured data relating to common paper sizes, such as A3, A4, Letter, Tabloid, Legal, etc.
+PaperSizes contains structured data relating to common paper sizes, such as A3, A4, Letter, Tabloid, Legal, etc. The size definitions include numerical sizes, units of measurement, categories, along with some Visio-specific information that you may not need for your purposes.

 For example: